vacp2p/rfc/content/docs/rfcs/38/README.md

     THEN ;; The node adopts the opinion NO on the proposal opinion <-- NO

-If the opinion of the node is `NONE` after evaluating the relation between `evidence` and `alpha`, the number of uniform randomly queries nodes is adjusted by multiplying the neighbors `k` by the `k_multiplier` up to the limit of `k_max_multiplier` query size increases.
+If the opinion of the node is `NONE` after evaluating the relation between `evidence` and `alpha`, adjust the number of uniform randomly queried nodes by multiplying the neighbors `k` by the `k_multiplier` up to the limit of `k_max_multiplier` query size increases.

     ;; possibly increase number nodes to uniformly randomly query in next round WHEN